Prof John Linarelli, BA, MA, LLM, JD, PhD

 - Linarelli, John (2017).
 Legal Certainty: A Common Law View and a Critique.
 In The Shifting Meaning of Legal Certainty in Comparative and Transnational Law.
 Fenwick, Mark, Siems, Matthias & Wrbka, Stefan Oxford: Hart Publishing.
 159-176.

 - Linarelli John (2019).
-Advanced Artificial Intelligence and Contract.
+Artificial general intelligence and contract.
 Uniform Law Review

 - Linarelli, John (2018).
 Debt in Just Societies: A General Framework for Regulating Credit.
 Regulation and Governance